PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Concurrent-Collections.md

 ## Motivation

     As a scripter,
-    I can easily define a ConcurrentBag<PSObject>,
-    so that I can collect unordered objects from multiple threads in thread-safe manner.
+    I can easily define and work with a ConcurrentBag<PSObject>, so that I can collect unordered objects from multiple threads in thread-safe manner.

     As a scripter,
-    I can easily define a ConcurrentDictionary<PSObject, PSObject>, so that I can store objects relative to keys in a dictionary in thread-safe manner.
+    I can easily define and work with a ConcurrentDictionary<PSObject, PSObject>, so that I can store objects relative to keys in a dictionary in thread-safe manner.

 ## User Experience